Surgeon General of California

 The Surgeon General of California is the leading spokesperson on matters of public health within the State of California.
 The Surgeon General is one of only five State Surgeons General in the United States.

 The office was created on January 7, 2019, by Governor Gavin Newsom and requires confirmation from the California State Senate.

-The first Surgeon General was Dr. Nadine Burke Harris, who served from February 11, 2019, to February 11, 2022.
-The Surgeon General is one key component of the Governor's "California for All" agenda which includes a proposed $1.7 billion in funding for expanded early childhood education and early interventions.
-Governor Newsom appointed two National Experts in Child Development to be Key Leaders in the effort to help the youngest Californians.

-On August 25, 2022, Governor Gavin Newsom appointed Dr. Diana Ramos as the California Surgeon General.
+The first Surgeon General was Nadine Burke Harris, who served from February 11, 2019 to February 11, 2022.
+On August 25, 2022, Governor Gavin Newsom appointed Diana Ramos, MD as the current California Surgeon General.